Bullet Journaling Index Ides—

 7. Popular Page Index

-The purpose of the index is to provide you with an at-a-glace look at the contents of your bullet journal.
-Inevitably, there are going to be pages within the journal that you refer to more often than others, which may may a popular page index a desirable option for you.
+The purpose of the index is to provide you with an at-a-glance look at the contents of your bullet journal.
+Inevitably, there are going to be pages within the journal that you refer to more often than others, which may a popular page index a desirable option for you.
 With this type of index, you use a highlighter or colored pen to mark the pages within the index that you refer to the most.
 For example, you may highlight pages 7-8, which contain your shopping lists.
 Being able to easily identify your most-used sections and pages within your bullet journal will improve the functionality of the book.

 It’s imperative that you select an index design and system that works best for your lifestyle, your goals, and your bullet journal.
 The index is what keeps the entire bullet journal working cohesively together.
 Once you have your index set up and ready to move, you’re going to be able to start filling up that blank bullet journal.
 Then, all you have to do is keep on writing!